Fade BG Image

 Kukuku, the agricultural king of dungeons… not bad.
 Though it does sound like it would become a rather pastoral and peaceful dungeon.

-"But how many days did that take?
-You say 500 DP, but wouldn't locking a human party in the magic sword test room for one day be way faster?"
+"But how many days did that harvest take to grow?
+You say 500 DP, but locking a human party in the magic sword test room for one day would be way faster, wouldn't it?"

-… Come to think of it, that noble and his entourage who've been locked up since yesterday bring in 500 DP a day.
+… Come to think of it, that noble and his entourage party who've been locked in since yesterday generate 500 DP per day just from that.

-Since I'm also using a prison door to keep them locked up, with the prison effect (x3) and the confinement effect (x2), we're getting six times the income compared to just leaving them alone.
+Since I'm using a prison door in conjunction to keep them locked in, the prison effect (x3) multiplied by the confinement effect (x2) means we're getting six times the income compared to just leaving them be.

 "Wouldn't it be better to think of another method?"